4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 subtitle: ''

 ---
-An essential module I use to simplify authentication with different ServiceNow instances in order to use the instances' JSON Web Services (Session) and/or navigate their GUI's (Webdriver).
+This is an essential module I use to simplify authentication with different ServiceNow instances in order to use the instances' JSON Web Services (Session) and/or navigate their GUI's (Webdriver).

 ## Summary